 Massachusetts Institute of Technology / Building 3 / Saturday, December 8, 2018

 Whether you're passionate about biology or filmmaking, math or creative writing, you're welcome to join us!
-At our biannual workshops, we help 40-50 high schoolers (from any school) create their own science communication works.
+At our biannual workshops, we help 30-40 high schoolers create their own science communication works.

-Learn how to communicate big ideas to diverse audiences using different platforms, including articles, videos/animations, interactive webpages, and illustrations.
+Learn how to communicate big ideas to diverse audiences using different platforms, such as articles, animations, podcasts, and interactive webpages.
 You'll make new friends and receive one-on-one feedback and guidance from experts from MIT, Harvard, STAT News, and more!

 Any high school student (including homeschool) with any interests, not only in STEM!
 We may allow middle schoolers on a case-by-case basis.
 Undergraduates and anyone older can apply to volunteer.

 Yep.
 We don’t want to exclude people, but we want to make sure that the students who attend are dedicated and willing to be creative.
 Don’t worry if you aren’t a science geek or don’t have the most impressive accomplishments—show us that you can commit to pushing the limits of your comfort zone for at least this one day.

 Saturday, December 8.
 The exact hours will be posted soon, but approximately 9:30 AM to 4:30 PM.